AndrewHarrison/dl4nlp/README.md

 optional arguments:
   -h, --help            			Show help message and exit.
   --model MODEL			          What model to use.
 Options: ['gpt2', 'bart', 'gpt_neo', 'dialog_gpt', 'xlnet', 'xlprophetnet'].
 Default is 'gpt2'.
   --data_dir DATA_DIR				  Directory where the data is stored.
 Default is 'data/mutual'.
-  --output_dir OUTPUT_DIR				DIrectory where the evaluation results are stored as csv files.
+  --output_dir OUTPUT_DIR			Directory where the evaluation results are stored as csv files.
 Default is 'experiment_outputs/'.
 ```

 ## Authors